atremblay/obsidian-math/Ordinary differential equations/Solutions/Bernoulli Equation.md

     - "first_order"
     - "solution"
 ---
+- [ ] There are mistakes here  see page 95-96

 > [!summary]
 > Special form of an ODE on which we can use the [[Integrating factor|integrating factor]]